Great Lakes Commission-Sea Grant Fellowship

 The Coastal Management Fellowship was established in 1996 to provide on-the-job education and training opportunities in coastal resource management and policy for postgraduate students and to provide project assistance to state coastal zone management programs.
 The program matches postgraduate students with state coastal zone programs to work on projects proposed by the state and selected by the fellowship sponsor, the National Oceanic and Atmospheric Administration (NOAA) Office for Coastal Management.
 This two-year opportunity offers a competitive salary, medical benefits, and travel and relocation expense reimbursement.

-This opportunity is now open.
-Apply by Jan.
-18, 2019.
 Learn more on the NOAA Office for Coastal Management website.

 Researchers who are funded through a competitive grants process often support graduate students as part of their projects.
 Students do not apply directly for these awards.
 To find Wisconsin researchers who are current funded by Wisconsin Sea Grant, visit our most recent Directory of Projects and People in our publications store.